SimplyKnownAsG/yamlize/README.rst

   create an instance and ``setattr(obj, name, value)`` to set attributes read from YAML.
 If you would like to customize some sort of initialization you can create your own ``__new__`` method, or override Yamlizable.from_yaml_
+* The actual storage name of an attribute is different than the name of the attribute.
+Specifically, the storage name is ``'_yamlized_' + name``.
 * ``yamlize`` can be used for data validation, search "data validation" within the page for various topics of interest.
 * Within the examples, you may notice ``<BLANKLINE>`` simply indicating that there is a newline at